-It was a pleasure to be invited to the Longines Royal International Horse Show at Hickstead again this year to raise funds for children and young people across the UK who are sick, disabled or disadvantaged.
+It was a pleasure to be invited to the Longines Royal International Horse Show at Hickstead again this year to raise funds for disabled or disadvantaged children and young people across the UK.

 On the Saturday, our Ambassador, Barbara Windsor MBE, was our guest and judged the wonderful Ladies’ Day outfits, as well as presenting a brand new Variety Sunshine Coach.

 Ladies’ Day also provided an opportunity for Barbara to hand over the keys to a brand new Variety Sunshine Coach thanks to our long-term corporate supporter, H. Samuel, to Hindleap Warren, a local outdoor education centre.H Samuel raises funds for our work through collectibles and special gifts in their Christmas Catalogue, as well as through the sale of Gold Hearts in store.
 H Samuel has funded youth clubs, wheelchairs and specialist equipment for children and young people all over the UK.

 Barbara had very kindly offered to sponsor a seat on the coach when she was officially made a Variety Ambassador in April.